 d o public

-With 40 years in photography, design, pre-press and printing, and 12 years in ICC color management, HutchColor, LLC offers a unique level of color management training and services to printers, ad agencies, galleries, movie studios, photographers, publishers, pre-press houses - in fact anyone who needs acurate color reproduction.
+With over 4 decades in photography, design, pre-press and printing, HutchColor offers an unmatched calibre of color management training and services to printers, ad agencies, designers, retouchers, galleries, photographers, publishers, pre-press houses - in fact anyone who needs accurate color reproduction.

 Products and services

-As the inventor of G7, HutchColor, LLC offers the most thorough and up-to-date G7 training available.
-In fact every G7 Expert in the world today was personally trained by Don Hutcheson.
+As the inventor of G7, HutchColor, LLC offers the most thorough and up-to-date G7 training possible through private consulting contracts and public G7 Expert/Professional courses hosted by IDEAlliance.

-Choose from the following G7 training modules, or get all four in one integrated package.
+Choose from the following G7 training modules, or get several in one integrated package.

 How to calibrate a proofing system by the G7 method.